 Next steps, since this study proved the intervention is feasible?
 Combining the e-Care and e-BP studies, which were both based on the Chronic Care Model.
 "We're planning a larger randomized controlled trial, where we will tailor the e-care for the patients who have hypertension," Dr. Green said.
 "We'll pair each patient with either a pharmacist or a dietitian, depending on their individual needs."

-Explore further: Home blood pressure monitoring plus Web-based pharmacy care helps improve blood pressure control
+Explore further: Intervention helps improve and maintain better blood pressure control